On Polynomial Approximations to ${AC}^0$: Abstract

 We also prove lower bounds on the best polynomial approximations to $\AC^0$.
 We show that any polynomial approximating the $\OR$ function on $n$ bits to a small constant error must have degree at least $\widetilde{\Omega}(\sqrt{\log n})$.
-This result improves exponentially on a recent lower bound demonstrated by Meka, Nguyen, and Vu (arXiv 2015).
+This result improves exponentially on a result of Meka, Nguyen, and Vu ({\em Theory Comput.} 2016).